-The specular laser beam must fall on one of detectors 3 to 9 n the 35-element photodiode array.
+The specular laser beam must fall on one of the first 3 to 9 detectors in the 35-element photodiode array; the next 26 (closest to the incoming laser beam) are used to calculate surface roughness.
 If Lasercheck is too close to the surface, the specular reflection falls on detector number 10 or greater.
-If Lasercheck is too far from a surface, the specular laser beam falls on detector 2 or smaller, or misses the photodiode array entirely.
+Since 10 + 26 = 36 and there are only 35 detectors available, there are no longer enough "scatter" detectors available to calculate roughness.
+If Lasercheck is too far from a surface, the specular laser beam misses the photodiode array; this also results in an invalid measurement and/or and error message.